-But where did this early desire to march though streets come from in the first place, and how or why were such violent demonstrations against it organised.
+But where did this early desire to march through streets come from in the first place, and how or why were such violent demonstrations against it organised?

 It was however those marches, and how they were opposed that lead to one of the Army’s more distinctive characteristics — the brass band.
 The instruments were chosen for being loud to overcome the din of the opponents, and they have remained a core component of the Army ever since.

-The museum touches on some of the early history, mainly though displays of early books, leaflets and banners.
+The museum touches on some of the early history, mainly through displays of early books, leaflets and banners.
 Some basic explanation signs give you a hint as to what you are looking at.

 However, this seems to be very much a museum aimed at people who are already reasonably familiar with the history of the organisation.
 Beginners need not visit, unless like me you want to visit anything with the word “museum” in the title!